 When it comes to tracking your digital advertising efforts, there’s usually one metric to rule them all — ROAS.
-However, there’s a new metric on the block.
+However, there’s another metric we should be focusing on.
 Meet MER, or Marketing Efficiency Ratio.
 More and more businesses are beginning to use MER to gauge success, but what is MER?
 And what’s the difference between MER and ROAS?
 When should you use MER?

 We’re sharing all the details you need to know about MER.